Sheet Metal Workers Insurance

 Commercial umbrella insurance

 Umbrella insurance provides an additional safeguard and helps sheet metal companies meet contractual demands for higher limits.
-When the underlying policy reaches its limit, commercial umbrella insurance activates to cover any costs over that limit, up to the limit of your umbrella policy.
+When the underlying policy reaches its limit, commercial umbrella insurance activates to cover any costs over that limit.

 The cost of commercial umbrella insurance depends primarily on the amount of coverage you purchase.